-- Since all the questions are multiple choice and not arranged in the order of difficulty in this section, try to solve as many easy question as you can at first and leave the difficult questions for later.
+Since all the questions are multiple-choice and not arranged in the order of difficulty in this section, try to solve as many easy questions as you can at first and leave the difficult questions for later.

-- Try to solve as many practice question papers as you can when preparing for the exams, as that will help you understand the types of question asked in the examination and also help you evaluate your potential.
+Try to solve as many practice question papers as you can when preparing for the exams, as that will help you understand the types of questions asked in the examination and also help you evaluate your potential.

-- Ask your education counsellor to help you understand your weaknesses and try to improve them with rigorous practice.
+Ask your education counselor to help you understand your weaknesses and try to improve them with rigorous practice.
 Also, learn to manage time with the practice question papers, so that you can solve the maximum number of questions in your SAT examination.

 SAT Writing Tips:

-- Solve as many practice question papers as possible and get them corrected by your education counsellor and learn to manage time.
-Also, consult your counsellor about how to best prepare for the writing section of the SAT examination.
+Solve as many practice question papers as possible and get them corrected by your education counselor and learn to manage time.
+Also, consult your counselor about how to best prepare for the writing section of the SAT examination.